Epitech-Nantes-Tek3/R-Type/CONTRIBUTING.md

 ## Development Rules

-The rules to contribute to the R-Type project are descriptred down below.
+The rules to contribute to the R-Type project are described below.

 ### Issue Rules